-The State and the State Community Action Association (CAPND) assisted each eligible entity in conducting a Needs Assessment to meet the requirements of the CSBG Act.
-The State and the State's seven Community Actions are have completed a 2017 Needs Assessment Survey for 2020-2021 CSBG application.
-This survey covered all 53 counties served by the North Dakota Community Services Block Grants program.
-The State and the association are in the planning process for the next statewide needs assessment, which will be conducted in early 2020.
+The State and the State Community Action Association (CAPND), the state office, and North Dakota State University assisted each eligible entity in conducting a Needs Assessment to meet the requirements of the CSBG Act.
+The State and the State's seven Community Actions are have completed a 2020 Needs Assessment Survey for 2022-2023 CSBG application.
+This survey covered all 53 counties served by the North Dakota Community Services Block Grants program, but also broke down data and responses by county and by service region.
+The eligible entities were provided an opportunity to add information to their regions if they had supplemental information or data relevant to the Needs Assessment.
+The State and the association are soliciting feedback from the eligible entities about this process to determine how to proceed with the next statewide needs assessment, which will be conducted in early 2023.